evwilkin/hi-lo-angular/README.md

 (https://raw.githubusercontent.com/evwilkin/hi-lo/master/iPhone%2067%20%E2%80%93%201.png)

 ### Next Steps
- I plan to recreate this game using both Angular and React.
-There were many many times when changing variables that I wished jQuery would take care of updating the view, but had to create an extra step to handle this.
-I look forward to comparing the Angular code to the jQuery code to see how it compares in length, though I know the convenience of two-way data binding will be a welcome convenience.
+With the game logic complete in both jQuery and Angular, I look forward to cleaning up the extra HTML to slim it down to just what's required for the Angular code.
+Once this is complete, I look forward to refactoring the code one more time to use React.

-React has been next on my "to-learn" list for some time, and while I've had some classroom study and workshops on it I look forward to confirming my knowledge in recreating a simple and familiar game with it.
+Having studied React I have an understanding of the basics but am looking forward to confirming my knowledge in recreating a simple and familiar game with it.

 ### Bugs
  - Sweetalert loads too wide on mobile.